Engee documentation

 Oldest

-Include current input in output vector - include current input in output vector
+# Include current input in output vector — include the current input in the output vector

-Select this checkbox to include current input in output vector.
+Select this check box to include the current input in the output vector.

 includeCurrent